anilhazar/java-course/README.md

 8. **Math and Physics Problems**: This project allows you to solve various math and physics problems.
 You can calculate the area of a circle, the perimeter of a triangle, and perform the dot product of 3D vectors.
 It's a handy tool for practicing math and physics concepts.

+9. **Producer-Consumer with ArrayBlockingQueue**: The "Producer-Consumer with ArrayBlockingQueue" project showcases the implementation of a producer-consumer pattern using an ArrayBlockingQueue, demonstrating efficient multithreading and queue management.